AndrewKeig/grunt-newrelic/README.md

 grunt-newrelic
 ==============

-grunt-newrelic will generate a newrelic.js file and add it to the route of your project;
+grunt-newrelic will generate a newrelic.js file and add it to the root of your project;
 with a license key, app_name and logging level pulled from a config file.